 When you rank on Google, it is easy to ensure your site has free traffic because the algorithms will continue ranking them.
 Instead of an off-and-on switch like PPC, where there's only a set budget for each month, SEO keeps your website live as long as you optimize it.

 SE optimisation is not just about getting on the first page of Google.
 It's also about keeping your spot there since it builds trust and brand authority with potential customers, which signals to Google that you are an expert in this area.

 SEO can be a long, drawn-out process, but PPC campaigns are much more immediate.
 You could see results from your SEO strategy in months or years, while a few hours of work on the right ad keywords will give you an instant ROI.

 When you run a PPC campaign for your target keyword, the competition is put to shame.
 Your website will appear first on page one of search engine results, AKA Google rankings.
 This makes it very easy for potential clients and customers to find information about your products or services.

 Targeting your desired audience is one of the critical components of successful PPC advertising.
 Using various options, you can identify specific groups like people from certain areas or particular age ranges and interests that will have an excellent chance for conversion down the road.

 The art of the PPC campaign is to see what turns out best when you run two different ads simultaneously.
 Depending on your goal and situation, the only thing that changes is a few elements like ad copy or location targeting.
 You can always make adjustments if they don't work as well for some time by running another test with one aspect changed before deciding whether it needs adjusting again or not.

 Digital marketing can be confusing, but the answer to SEO or PPC lies in what your business needs.
-If you want to go with either or both, it's really up to you and what best suits your situation based on budget, goals, time constraints, and much more.
+If you want to go with either or both, it's really up to you and what best suits your situation based on budget, goals and time constraints.